DeveloperBlue/windrose-equipment-slots-patcher/README.md

 1. Download the latest version of the patcher from [releases](https://github.com/DeveloperBlue/windrose-mrns-existing-character-patcher/releases)
 1. Disable Steam Cloud Sync
-2. Run it and follow the instructions
+2. Run the patcher and follow the instructions
 3. Launch the game and verify that you have the extra slots
 4. Close the game and re-enable Steam Cloud Sync